 2. Acetaminophen (INN paracetamol) or nonsteroidal anti-inflammatory drugs (eg, ibuprofen) to control pain and fever.

 There is almost never an indication to do routine throat swab testing for GAS after treatment or in the absence of sore throat, as GAS throat colonization is common, and resistance among GAS to penicillins has not been documented.
-For those with recurrent pharyngitis that is associated with positive microbiologic testing for GAS, eradication can be attempted; for this, cephalosporins or clindamycin for 10 to 21 days may be more effective than penicillin.
+For those with recurrent pharyngitis that is associated with positive microbiologic testing for GAS, eradication can be attempted; for this, cephalosporins or clindamycin for 10 to 21 days have been theorized to be more effective than penicillin.

 Streptococcal pharyngitis can result in the following: